Nagelfar/RestaurantKata/services/Readme.md

 Services are documented with the [Open API Specification](https://www.openapis.org/) in the YAML-format.

-Note: the folling commands in the documentation are expected to be executed from the `services` directory!
+Note: the following commands in the documentation are expected to be executed from the `services` directory!

 ## Viewing a single service documentation

-To render a single documentation as HTML several options exist.
+To render a single documentation as HTML several options exist, including the following:

-- a quick preview can be done via the online tool <https://editor.swagger.io/>
+- a quick preview can be done via the online tool <https://editor.swagger.io/> and copy-paste of the `YAML` content
 - locally with the help of [Redoc](https://hub.docker.com/r/redocly/redoc/) and the following docker command:

         docker run -it --rm \